 - What gaps and deficiencies exist within your control environment and what measures are in place to correct them?

-These issues – and more – are critical items to assess for TPA’s in the property & casualty marketplace, and NDB can assist.
+These issues – and more – are critical items to assess for TPA’s in the property & casualty marketplace, and NDNB can assist.

 Identify ICFR Controls and Develop Relevant Control Objectives: SOC 1 SSAE 18 reports for TPA’s in property & casualty marketplace require the development and subsequent testing of control objectives that are specific to one’s operations.
 Reports that are too generic and lack clarity will be dismissed as insufficient, causing even bigger challenges.
 With that said, listed below are sample control objectives (both financial/operational control objectives that should be considered for SOC 1 SSAE 18 reports for TPA’s in property & casualty marketplace: